H.R. 2557: IVF for Military Families Act

 Who benefits from H.R.
 2557?

-Single intended parents and nontraditional families in the military community
+Single and nontraditional military parents

 Who is affected by H.R.
 2557?

-Department of Defense
+The Department of Defense

 TRICARE Prime and TRICARE Select administrators